 The night itself was a great evening of fun, food, and drink.
 My cocktail seemed to go down well overall, although I realise it’s a little boozy for a school night!

-On a side note, I also unleashed the Haggis Manhattan on a few friends at the event.
-This will be blogged in a couple of days for the adventurous amongst you!
+On a side note, I also unleashed the Haggis Manhattan on a few friends at the event for the more adventurous amongst you!

 - 40ml whisky (I went for Ballantine’s blended for Burns Night, it’s well priced and good quality)